PRESS RELEASE: Megaworld fast tracks construction of campus-type BPO towers in McKinley West

 Megaworld, the country’s largest developer and lessor of office buildings, has accelerated the construction of six campus-type office towers in the 34.5-hectare McKinley West township located in the southern part of Fort Bonifacio beside the upscale Forbes Park community.
 The six towers will have a total of 60,000 square meters of office space, and will be part of the 350,000-square meter office space expansion of the property giant in the entire Fort Bonifacio in the next three years.

 “We are now experiencing an overwhelming demand for office spaces in our various townships and a big chunk of the demand pie comes from Fort Bonifacio.
-In McKinley West, the demand is focused on campus-type buildings which have higher efficiency floor plates, easy access to office floors via internal staircases and branding rights for whole building occupiers,” explains Jericho Go, senior vice president, Megaworld.
+In McKinley West, the demand is focused on campus-type buildings which have higher efficiency floor plates, easy access to office floors via internal staircases and branding rights for whole building occupiers,” explains Kevin L. Tan, chief strategy officer, Megaworld.

 The six campus-type office towers in McKinley West are One West Campus, Two West Campus, Three West Campus, Five West Campus, Six West Campus and Eight West Campus.
 The ground level of each tower will be devoted for commercial establishments.